leafac/yocto-cfa/dissertation/yocto-cfa.md

 The \mintinline{ts}{evaluate()} function is named after a native JavaScript function called \mintinline{ts}{eval()}~\cite{javascript-eval}, which is similar to \mintinline{ts}{evaluate()} but for JavaScript programs instead of Yocto-JavaScript.
 The \mintinline{ts}{strinfigy()} function is named after a native JavaScript function called \mintinline{ts}{JSON.stringify()}~\cite{javascript-json-stringify}, which is used in the implementation (see §~\ref{Step 1: Stringifier}).
 \end{mdframed}

-\subsection{Data Structures to Represent Yocto-JavaScript Programs}
-\label{Data Structures to Represent Yocto-JavaScript Programs}
+### Data Structures to Represent Yocto-JavaScript Programs

 The \mintinline{ts}{evaluate()} function receives an Yocto-JavaScript program represented as a string (see §~\ref{Architecture}), which is convenient for humans to write and read, but inconvenient for \mintinline{ts}{run()} to manipulate directly, because \mintinline{ts}{run()} is concerned with the \emph{structure} of the program instead of the \emph{text}: from \mintinline{ts}{run()}’s perspective it does not matter, for example, whether a function is written as \mintinline{js}{x => x} or as \mintinline{js}{x=>x}.
 So before \mintinline{ts}{run()} starts interpreting the program, \mintinline{ts}{parse()} transforms it from a string into more convenient data structures (see §~\ref{Parser} for \mintinline{ts}{parse()}’s implementation).